 DX Engine Overview

-The DXO Engine (DX Engine) sits between your frontend all your backend and empowers your digital teams to orchestrate omnichannel, personalized experiences regardless of where your content, data and business logic resides.
+The engine of the DXO (DX Engine) sits between your frontend all your backend and empowers your digital teams to orchestrate omnichannel, personalized experiences regardless of where your content, data and business logic resides.
 It acts as the 'Brain of the Composable Stack'.

 Here is a visual depiction of what the DX Engine offers: